miztiik/cloudera-On-Docker/docker-image-build/hadoop/clouderaBaseNode/README.md

 ## Docker instructions
 * Centos 6.6 - will be used as the base
-* Install the necessary packages like wget,sudo, ssh etc
+* Install the necessary packages like wget,sudo, ssh etc (all needed for cloudera manager)
 * Configure sudo for password key based login & create hadoop admin uid with keys
 * Disable IP Tables, Selinux ( by default selinux is disabled in centos6.6 & *Cloudera doesn't like Selinux as of now* )
 * Setup the Cloudera yum repo, import GPG Key